etiennemarais/hubotAutoInvite/README.md

 # jarvisAutoInvite
-Auto invites Jarvis to the specified channels on slack node task
+Auto invites Jarvis(Hubot) to all the available slack channels.
+This can be run as a cron task or as part of hubot itself.

+### TODO
+- Better error handling
+- Nice readme
+- Runs as part of your deployed hubot
+- Add to npm.